Bayesian Geostatistical Modeling for Discrete-Valued Processes: NNMPs for discrete data

 The key ingredient in constructing discrete NNMPs lies in the specification of the mixture component conditional pmfs $f_{\sv,l}$.
 There are many avenues to specify $f_{\sv,l}$.
 As each conditional pmf corresponds to a bivariate random vector, say $(U_{\sv,l},V_{\sv,l})$, our strategy is to model $f_{\sv,l}$ through its bivariate pmf, denoted as $f_{U_{\sv,l},V_{\sv,l}}$.
 Let $f_{U_{\sv,l}}$ and $f_{V_{\sv,l}}$ be the marginal pmfs of $(U_{\sv,l},V_{\sv,l})$, such that $f_{\sv,l}\equiv f_{U_{\sv,l}|V_{\sv,l}}=$ $f_{U_{\sv,l},V_{\sv,l}}/f_{V_{\sv,l}}$.
 The benefits of this strategy are twofold.
 First, it simplifies the multivariate dependence specification by focusing on the bivariate random vectors $(U_{\sv,l},V_{\sv,l})$.
 The multivariate dependence will be induced by bivariate distributions through the model's mixture formulation.
 Second, the strategy allows for the construction of models with a pre-specified family of marginal distributions, facilitating the study of local variability.
 For example, it is common in discrete geostatistical data modeling to include covariates through the (transformed) mean of the marginal distribution.

-The second benefit of our strategy relies on the first-order strict stationarity result from \cite{zheng2021nnmp}.
-In our context, a discrete NNMP has a stationary marginal pmf $f_Y$ if we take $f_{U_{\sv,l}}=f_{V_{\sv,l}} = f_Y$, for all $\sv$ and all $l$.
-Here, we generalize the result so that, by appropriately specifying the marginal pmfs $f_{U_{\sv,l}}$ and $f_{V_{\sv,l}}$, the discrete NNMP has a sequence of pre-specified marginal pmfs $g_{\sv}$, where $g_{\sv}$ is the marginal pmf of $Y(\sv)$.
+The second feature of this strategy relies on an extension of the first-order strict stationarity result from \cite{zheng2021nnmp}.
+Based on that result, an NNMP has stationary marginal pmf $f_Y$ if $f_{U_{\sv,l}}=f_{V_{\sv,l}} = f_Y$, for all $\sv$ and all $l$.
+Here, we generalize the result such that discrete NNMPs can be built from pre-specified spatially varying marginal pmfs $g_{\sv}$, where $g_{\sv}$ is the marginal pmf of $Y(\sv)$.
 The generalization of the stationarity proposition applies to all NNMPs.
-For the interest of this paper, we summarize the result in the following proposition for discrete NNMPs. \begin{prop} Consider a discrete NNMP model for spatial process $\{Y(\sv): \, \sv\in\D\}$, and a sequence of spatially varying pmfs $\{g_{\sv}: \, \sv\in\D\}$.
+For the interest of this paper, we summarize the result in the following proposition for discrete NNMPs. \begin{prop} Consider a discrete NNMP model for spatial process $\{Y(\sv): \, \sv\in\D\}$, and a collection of spatially varying pmfs $\{g_{\sv}: \, \sv\in\D\}$.
 If, for each $\sv$, the marginal pmfs of the mixture component bivariate distributions are such that $f_{U_{\sv,l}} = g_{\sv}$ and $f_{V_{\sv,l}} = g_{\sv_{(l)}}$, the discrete NNMP has marginal pmf $g_{\sv}$ for $Y(\sv)$, for every $\sv\in\D$. \end{prop}

 A natural example for $\{g_{\sv}: \, \sv\in\D\}$ is a family of distributions with (at least) one of its parameters indexed in space, i.e., $g_{\sv}(\cdot) =$ $g(\cdot\,|\,\theta(\sv),\bxi)$, in particular, through spatially varying covariates.
 Using a link function for $\theta(\sv)$, we can include such covariates that provide additional spatially referenced information.
-A more complicated example involves partitioning the domain into several regions, where in each region, $g_{\sv}$ is associated with a different family of marginal distributions.
+A more general example involves partitioning the domain into several regions, where in each region, $g_{\sv}$ is associated with a different family of marginal distributions.
 A relevant application is estimation of the abundance of a species that shows overdispersion in most areas, but underdispersion in areas where the species is less prevalent \citep{wu2015bayesian}.
 Overall, Proposition \ref{prop:sta} provides flexibility for construction of discrete-valued spatial models with specific marginal pmfs.

-Given a family of marginal pmfs $g_{\sv}$, constructing a discrete NNMP boils down to construction of the bivariate distributions for $(U_{\sv,l},V_{\sv,l})$.
-We will build these distributions from a base random vector $(U_l,V_l)$ with some of its parameters spatially dependent.
-In the next section, we develop discrete NNMPs by specifying copulas for the distribution of $(U_l,V_l)$.
-A copula carries an additional parameter that controls the dependence structure.
-This supports our strategy of building bivariate distributions with a spatially varying parameter, and provides generality in constructing discrete NNMPs with marginal pmfs in general families.